sequinstream/sequin/docs/installation.md

 # Installing Sequin

 Sequin is composed of a server and a CLI.
-The server is best installed as a Docker container.
+The server is best run as a Docker container.
 The CLI is a binary and is pre-compiled for most operating systems and architectures.

 ## Sequin server installation